 The tech, developed at the University's Department of Biomedical Engineering, is a small implantable device that attaches to the peripheral nerve in a person's arm.

-According to the researchers, through the chip and an artificial intelligence computer, a person wearing the robotic arm can move it, as the device can read and interpret brain signals.
+Through the chip and an artificial intelligence computer, a person wearing the robotic arm can move it, as the device can read and interpret brain signals, according to the researchers.

 A big part of what allows the device to work the way it does is the incorporation of artificial intelligence, according to Zhi Yang, an associate professor of biomedical engineering at the University of Minnesota.

-The technology offers more advancements beyond helping amputees, including the possibility of assisting patients with neurological disorders and chronic pain.
+The technology has far more advancements beyond helping amputees, including the possibility of assisting patients with neurological disorders and chronic pain.
 It could also be used to control things like a car or phone with only the user's mind, according to the press release.

 Nonetheless, Yang sees any number of possibilities taking place from this technology, both in the world of medicine and beyond.